MuntashirAkon/AppManager/docs/guide/profile-page.md

 ### Backup/Restore
 This option can be used to take a backup of the selected apps and its data or restore them.
 There two options available there: _Backup options_ and _backup name_.
 - **Backup options.** Same as the [backup options][backup_options] of the backup/restore feature.
 If not set, the default options will be used.
 - **Backup name.** Set a custom name for the backup.
-If the backup name is set, each time a backup is made, it will be given a unique name with backup name as the suffix.
+If the backup name is set, each time a backup is made, it will be given a unique name with backup-name as the suffix.
 This behaviour will be fixed in a future release.
-Leave this field empty for regular or "base" backup.
+Leave this field empty for regular or "base" backup (also, make sure not to enable _backup multiple_ in the backup options).

 If the [state](#state) is _on_, the packages will be backed up, and if the [state](#state) is _off_, the packages will be restored.
 The option can be disabled by clicking on the _disabled_ button on the input dialog.